DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

+3b.
 Claims 3, 5, 11, 13, and 19 are rejected under 35 U.S.C.
-103 as being unpatentable over You, as applied above, and further in view of Simonis (US 2022/0097561).
+103 as being unpatentable over You and Negoita, as combined above, and further in view of Simonis (US 2022/0097561).

-Regarding claims 3, 11, and 19, while You discloses using any number of sensed vehicle parameters to predict the lifespan of the battery, You is silent as to acquiring regenerative braking information of the vehicle using the regenerative braking information, wherein the regenerative braking information is based on the vehicle data; and acquire the lifespan data by analyzing the lifespan of the battery using the regenerative braking information.
+Regarding claims 3, 11, and 19, while You discloses using any number of sensed vehicle parameters to predict the lifespan of the battery, the combination is silent as to acquiring regenerative braking information of the vehicle using the regenerative braking information, wherein the regenerative braking information is based on the vehicle data; and acquire the lifespan data by analyzing the lifespan of the battery using the regenerative braking information.

 Simonis, in a similar invention in the same field of endeavor, teaches a central server configured to obtain the vehicle regenerative data, and based on analysis of the regenerative data, calculate a battery lifespan (Simonis at 0055, 0057, 0076).

-Regarding claims 5 and 13, the combination teaches wherein the energy management software is configured to analyze the lifespan of the battery such that the lifespan of the battery decreases as a count number of regenerative braking increases, wherein the regenerative braking information comprises the count number of regenerative braking (regenerative braking frequency; Simonis at 0055-0056).
+Regarding claims 5 and 13, the combination teaches wherein the energy management program is configured to analyze the lifespan of the battery such that the lifespan of the battery decreases as a count number of regenerative braking increases, wherein the regenerative braking information comprises the count number of regenerative braking (regenerative braking frequency; Simonis at 0055-0056).

 Claim Objections